 The soil maps section is held in a series of map cabinets and map chests, again filed by country in continent.
 There are a very great many maps and we are still in the process of cataloguing these.

-The WOSSAC collection also incorporates some 10,000 magnetic tapes, holding space-borne remote sensing imagery captured since the very first satellite observations for planetary observation were imaged.
+The WOSSAC collection also incorporates some 10,000 magnetic tapes, with contents now transferred to comtemporary media, holding space-borne remote sensing imagery captured since the very first satellite observations for planetary observation were imaged.
 These tapes come from the former National Remote Sensing Centre (NRSC), of which Silsoe College, Cranfield was a part.
 These tapes sit alongside further tapes from the HTSPE collection making the overall collection extremely significant.

 Alongside, and associated with WOSSAC, Cranfield University's National Soil Resources Institute, operate a professionally managed soil archive and store.
 This facility is where the soil samples associated with the production of the National Soil Map of England and Wales are held, along with many thousands of other soil samples associated with the Institute's activities.